eda-ricercatore/rosario-r/README.md

 ###	Economics

+[Dayal2015]
+	Dayal, V. *An Introduction to R for Quantitative Economics: Graphing, Simulating and Computing*.
+SpringerBriefs in Economics.
+Springer (India) Pvt.
+Ltd., New Delhi, India, 2015.

 [Kleiber2008]
 	Kleiber, C., and Zeileis, A. *Applied Econometrics with R*.
 Use R!
 Springer Science+Business Media, LCC, New York, NY, 2008.